 But shortly after, the discussion began as to whether this was going to be a visit or pick-up.
 As you might expect the parents all voted for pick-up.
 After some discussions with Haregewain it was decided we could all take our kids.

 During the playtime and as we go them ready to leave, even though we had only known them for a couple of hours....there were moments of unexpected hugs and kisses from the girls.
-And I’ll take all of those I can get.
+And

 Driving back to the guest house with Maya on my lap....looking out the window at the sad looking sea of humanity that is Addis,